301 FW 4

 (2) When the Service needs supplies or services so urgently that the Government would be seriously injured unless it limits the number of sources from which it solicits bids or proposals.

-C. The format and complexity of the justification documentation depends on the type of acquisition (commercial or noncommercial) and whether or not the procurement uses SAP.
-Consult your Regional contracting office for additional information, procedures, and templates for these justifications.
+C. The format and complexity of the justification documentation depend on the type of acquisition (commercial or noncommercial) and whether or not the procurement uses SAP.
+Consult your Regional Contracting Office for additional information, procedures, and templates for these justifications.

-4.6 What is the Service’s policy on unsolicited proposals?
-Employees who receive an unsolicited offer or proposal must immediately send the package to the Chief of their servicing contracting office for review.
+4.8 What is the Service’s policy on unsolicited proposals?
+Employees who receive an unsolicited offer or proposal must immediately send the package to the Chief of their servicing Contracting Office for review (see FAR 15.6 for the definition of an unsolicited proposal).

-(1) The Chief of the servicing contracting office serves as the point of contact for controlling the receipt, security, evaluation, and disposition of unsolicited proposals.
+(1) The Chief of the servicing Contracting Office is the point of contact for controlling the receipt, security, evaluation, and disposition of unsolicited proposals.
 He/she appoints a CO to handle the proposal.

 (2) The CO determines whether the proposal is unsolicited.